Oahu Fall Mini Sessions | Should I Book a Mini?

 2. Families with Shy Kids

-If your child needs some time to warm up to the camera, a mini session may not give them the space they need.
-With a full session, we can take things slow and capture more natural moments as they feel comfortable.
+If your child needs some time to warm up to the camera, a mini session may not give them enough space to relax.

 3. Toddlers or Very Young Children